Alan Virginius

-Alan Virginius (born 3 January 2003) is a French professional footballer who plays as a forward for Ligue 1 club Lille.
+Alan Virginius (born 3 January 2003) is a French professional footballer who plays as a left winger for Swiss Super League club Young Boys.

-Career
+Club career

 Sochaux

 On 6 July 2020, Virginius signed his first professional contract with Sochaux.
 Virginius made his professional debut with Sochaux in a 2–2 Ligue 2 tie with Rodez on 19 September 2020.

 Lille

 On 17 August 2022, Virginius signed with Ligue 1 side Lille.

+Loan to Clermont

+On 9 January 2024, Virginius moved on loan to Clermont until the end of the season.

+Loan to Young Boys

+On 3 August 2024, Virginius was loaned to Swiss Super League club Young Boys for the 2024–25 season, with an option to buy.

+International career

+Virginius was called up to captain the France U20s for the 2023 FIFA U-20 World Cup.